danpaxton/spanning-tree-visualizer/README.md

   Suppose we are given a set of vertices V = { *v<sup>1</sup>, v<sup>2</sup>, ..., v<sup>n</sup>* } and the goal is to make a network on top of them.
 The network should be connected such that there is a path between every pair of nodes while also keeping the cost of the network as cheap (or expensive) as possible.

-Specific to this project, every vertice is a point with an asscociated x and y coordinate and for each pair of vertices there is a link between them associated with a postive edge cost defined by the euclidean distance between the two points, the formula ((x2 - x1)<sup>2</sup> + (y2 - y1)<sup>2</sup>)<sup>.5</sup>.
+Specific to this project, every vertex is a point with an asscociated x and y coordinate and for each pair of vertices there is a link between them associated with a postive edge cost defined by the euclidean distance between the two points, the formula ((x2 - x1)<sup>2</sup> + (y2 - y1)<sup>2</sup>)<sup>.5</sup>.
 The problem now presents itself as such, given all edges E representing all possible links that can be made in the full graph G = (V, E) find a subset of edges T such that the graph G = (V, T) is connected with total distance minimzed (or maximized).
 For the purposes of this project the full graph G is assumed to be connected as if it was not the